annembrown/design595/project2.md

 - Research Process Outline (Describe what things you will do as part of your research and develop a script of stakeholder interview questions)
 - Research Report (Project goals, success metrics, competitors, and user personas)
 #### Per Individuals:
-- Planning Documentation (User flows, wireframes, moodboards)
+- Planning Documentation (User flows, wireframes, style title)
 - Design as a Clickable Prototype
 - Learning Reflection (1 Page)